Meet the passionate, fun-loving team that makes our Seattle video production company tick.

 Chris Taylor | Videographer / Editor

-I began my career shooting an M16 before taking shots as a camera jockey, producing documentaries in the U.S. Marine Corps.
+I began my career shooting an M16 before taking shots as a videographer, producing documentaries in the U.S. Marine Corps.
 As the film-bug started creeping in, I left the military to pursue a less conservative career path in a more creative industry and soon earned my film degree at the Art Institute of Seattle.

 Tove Tupper | Producer / Strategist

 I am charged with recording and sharing the inspiring stories of students and staff across Highline Public Schools.
-As the assistant director of communications, I manage digital communication including social media, email newsletters, the website and videos.
+As the assistant director of communications, I manage digital communication including social media, email newsletters, the website and video production.
 I also support school communications, media relations and crisis communication.
 And I serve the same role as a producer and strategist for Moarly Creative.

 What’s up with the name Moarly?